Guy-Ronen/SE02-ALDS/algorithms/search/binary_search/README.md

-### Best case:
-We find element at the first midpoint - _O(1)_
-### Worst case:
+### Time Complexity
-We didnt find the element, so we keep searching at every iteration at only half the previous one.
+Best case: We find element at the first midpoint - _O(1)_ Worst case: We didnt find the element, so we keep searching at every iteration at only half the previous one.
 In an array of 16 -> 8 -> 4 -> 2 -> 1 - 4 iteration for 16 elements results in logarithmic time complexity-  _O(logn)_

-#### Use Cases
-- Finding a word in the dictionary.
-- Finding a name in a phone book.